Girls just want to have fun…damental rights

 But what if these laws didn’t exist?
 What if free education was only for boys?
 Or women weren’t allowed to vote?
 How would your life be different?

 Pick one big moment in history for women’s rights, and show how your everyday life would be different if it hadn’t happened.
 Create something to show what your day would be like – why not make a podcast or a cartoon strip?
-Take a look at this page for inspiration.

 2. Current issues